echen920/Compiler/README.md

 #Compiler
 A compiler that parses analyzes and generates outputs for the code in an inexistent language.

-\nUsed jflex and jcup to build a parser for the code and used Java to build an AST for syntax analysis and code generation.
+Used jflex and jcup to build a parser for the code and used Java to build an AST for syntax analysis and code generation.